gires667/pokeApp/README.md

 💻 Frontend (React + Next.js)
 Setup of the frontend environment using React and Next.js in JavaScript (via npm).

-Creation of a pokemon_app folder serving as the main route (with view management using pages/index.jsx thanks to Next.js).
+Creation of a pokemon_app folder serving as the main route (with view management using pages/index.jsx with next.js).

 Writing a JavaScript script using fetch() to query the backend API and display: